SalmaLilad/Java-Coding/README.md

 This folder is part of my computer science and engineering learning portfolio.

 It contains a set of Java projects designed to explore game design, object-oriented programming, and algorithms through practical development.
+I built these projects to have a better understanding of Java features and improve my coding skills.

 ## Projects Included
 - Different Java games implementing core programming concepts (classes, inheritance, event-handling).